Table of Contents

 If you are NOT EMPLOYED, you still can add your work experience certificates which mention your termination date, if you had worked before.
 If you are not earning anything now, your financial circumstances hardly matter.
 Be careful when putting this info in the online application.
 They should make sense.

-Here also the uniqueness of every case makes it quite impossible to give one single guideline.
+Here also the uniqueness of every case makes it quite impossible to give one single guideline on financial sponsorship documents.
 But let’s talk generally what a sponsor should provide-

 - [Important] Bank statement for the last 6 months (6 months isn’t mandatory but highly recommended)

 - [Important] Proof of regular income

 - [Important] Letter of support